MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-publish-failure-trace.md

 |subPageEntityId|The ID of the sub page entity.|
 |telemetrySchemaVersion|[!INCLUDE[include-telemetry-dimension-telemetry-schema-version](../includes/include-telemetry-dimension-telemetry-schema-version.md)]|

-## Web service metadata error: Control element with id '' has a missing name.
+## <a name="rt0034"></a>Web service metadata error: Control element with id '' has a missing name.
 The page with the control was skipped.

 ### General dimensions